SrNightmare09/crypto-prediction/README.md

 > - [YouTube - Golden Cross Explained: Why most traders get it wrong (and how it really works)](https://www.youtube.com/watch?v=6mckJdktXkc)
 > - [YouTube - 15 min Crypto Trading Strategy Golden Cross Tested 100 times](https://www.youtube.com/watch?v=Iw5sHVlSzaE)

-I would like to thank for the availibilty of these resources as the project would not have been in existence without them!
+I would like to thank for the availibility of these resources as the project would not have been in existence without them!

 ---